Online Installation

 docker exec -it gpustack cat /var/lib/gpustack/token

 To start GPUStack as a worker, and register it with the GPUStack server, run the following command on the worker node.
-Be sure to replace the URL, token and node IP with your specific values:
+Be sure to replace the URL and token with your specific values:

 docker run -d --name gpustack \